scheduleonce/developer-center/docs/Webhooks/webhook-event-triggers.md

 * You will receive a `booking.canceled` event when a booking is canceled by either the guest or the user.

-## Booking scenarios - Booking with approval
+## Booking Scenarios - Booking with Approval

 The following summarizes the various booking scenarios that will send a data payload to your server, when you are using Booking with approval.